mcustiel/phiremock-codeception-extension/README.md

 ```

 #### haveACleanSetupInRemoteService
-Cleans the server of all configured expectations, scenarios and requests history.
+Cleans the server of all configured expectations, scenarios and requests history, and reloads expectation files.

 ```php
     $I->haveACleanSetupInRemoteService();